Kharabet/fulcrum_ui/packages/torque-website/index.markdown

                             </div>
                             {% include svg/arrow-in-circle.svg %}
                         </a>
-                        <span class="info-after-button">Manage your loan: add or remove collateral  and repay any time</span>
+                        <span class="info-after-button">Add or subtract collateral and repay at any time</span>
                     </div>
                 </div>
             </div>